koenderks/aRtsy/README.md

 [![Monthly](https://cranlogs.r-pkg.org/badges/aRtsy?color=blue)](https://cranlogs.r-pkg.org)
 [![Total](https://cranlogs.r-pkg.org/badges/grand-total/aRtsy?color=blue)](https://cranlogs.r-pkg.org)

-# aRtsy: Generative Art with R and `ggplot2`
+# aRtsy: Generative Art with `R` and `ggplot2`

-`aRtsy` is an attempt at making generative art available for the masses.
-The package combines several algorithms for creating paintings in `ggplot2` that can be different every time.
-Each type of painting is implemented in a separate function.
+`aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
+The package combines several algorithms for creating paintings in `ggplot2` that have the potential to be different (often depending on their `seed`).
+Each type of algorithm is implemented in a separate function.

 Contributions to `aRtsy` are much appreciated.
 Good luck hunting for some great `seed`'s!